vedal/show-and-tell/README.md

 ### Results
 #### Quantitative
 Qualitative results are presented on the Validation and Test sets.
 Results obtained with the reimplemented model are compared with the results obtained by the authors of the article.
-"Elman" refers to the basic rnn architecture.

 <table>
   <tr>